 All registered vehicles need to have Compulsory Third Party (CTP) insurance, known as a ‘Green Slip’ in NSW.
 This insurance lets you claim compensation if you’re hurt in a road accident, whether you’re a driver, passenger, pedestrian or cyclist.

-In NSW, Victoria, South Australia, Tasmania, and the Northern Territory, you can make a CTP claim even if the accident was your fault.
-But in Queensland, Western Australia, and the ACT, you’ll need to show that someone else caused the accident to get compensation.
+In NSW, Victoria, Tasmania, the ACT and the Northern Territory, you can make a CTP claim even if the accident was your fault.
+However, in Queensland, South Australia, and Western Australia, you’ll need to prove that someone else caused the accident to be eligible for compensation.

 While stature law is decided by parliament, common law is shaped by judges in court.
 In every new case, judges look at past decisions to guide their rulings.
 Over time, these decisions build up a set of precedents, which help define how the law works in practice.